<< Click to Display Table of Contents >>

 Turning on the Cloud Storage Service disables the other controls about Internet Backups, because making any changes there would inappropriately affect the Cloud Storage Service.
 So among other things, you cannot turn off Internet Backups when the Cloud Storage Service is on, because the service uses those Internet Backups.
 (If for some reason you need to turn both off, just turn the Cloud Storage Service off first.)

-This service is not available with the Local Network or Remote Database versions of ACCOUNTS, because they use completely different ways of sharing just one database file.
+This service is not available with the Local Network or OnDemand versions of ACCOUNTS, because they use completely different ways of sharing just one database file.
 So you will not be allowed to turn on this checkbox if you are using any of those versions.